Autonomous implementation of thermodynamic cycles at the nanoscale

 with $S_{DO}(t)$ denoting the Gibbs-Shannon entropy of $P_q(x,v;t)$.

 We are only interested in \emph{average} thermodynamic quantities.
-Then, the above analysis is quite standard and we therefore postpone detailed definitions to the supplemental material (SM).
-In our numerical simulations, however, we compute all thermodynamic quantities as averages over stochastic trajectories as detailed in Ref.~\cite{WaechtlerEtAlNJP2019}.
+Therefore, the above analysis is quite standard and detailed definitions are postponed to Appendix~\ref{sec thermo autonomous}.
+In our numerical simulations, however, we compute all quantities as averages over stochastic trajectories as detailed in Ref.~\cite{WaechtlerEtAlNJP2019}.

 \emph{(ii) Reduced dynamics.---}We now show how our autonomous model implements an idealized cycle in a certain parameter regime.
-Our arguments are backed up by numerical simulations of Eq.~(\ref{eq FPME}).
+Numerical simulations of Eq.~(\ref{eq FPME}) support our arguments.